Written by: Greg Ellifritz

 There isn’t a week that goes by when I don’t hear someone saying “I don’t care who it is.
 If I find somebody I don’t know in my own house, I’m going to kill him.”
 With an increasing number of states implementing Castle Doctrine, it may be legal for most of you to do just that.
 But being legal doesn’t mean it’s the right solution.

 I think all the “I’m gonna shoot anyone in my house” folks are being extremely short sighted and setting themselves up for a nightmare if they continue to make such ludicrous statements.

 Anyone?
 You’d shoot anyone?
 What if you find the five year old neighbor kid in your house?
 What if the “intruder” was a 90-year old woman?
 Would you shoot those folks?

 Let me tell you about some situations that I’ve personally responded to in my police career:

 - I’ve responded to at least half a dozen calls similar to the one above…drunk people stumbling into the wrong house.
 Some went in through unlocked doors.
 A couple even forcibly made entry.
-Most ended up passed out on the floor or on the homeowner’s couch.
+Most ended up passed out on the floor or on the homeowner’s couch

 - I once had an elderly woman with Alzheimer’s disease return to her former residence (that she had vacated 10 years prior.)
 The new resident never changed the locks.
 The lady used her old keys, opened the door and sat down in the homeowner’s living room at about four o’clock in the afternoon.

 - I once responded to a call where a teenage girl’s father caught a teenage boy in his house at night.
-Unbeknownst to him, his daughter had snuck her new boyfriend in after the parents went to bed.
+Unbeknownst to him, his daughter had escorted her new boyfriend in after the parents went to bed.

 - I once responded to a call when a man returned from vacation and found several unknown young men drinking the beer in his fridge.
 His college-aged son thought dad would be away on vacation another day and had given his buddies keys to the house so they could use it for a party spot.